4K & HD Visible Day/Night Long-Range Surveillance Cameras

 Visible light is the electromagnetic radiation that we humans see every day.
-Infiniti uses high-resolution HD sensors that capture that information in sharp, clear color images.
-Our 2 megapixel video sensors are the same 1080p resolution as most modern monitors and televisions.
-If needed, we can provide cameras with a higher resolution, but we have found that 2MP sensors offer the best performance ratio, balancing light sensitivity, amount of detail, and far-reaching zoom.
+Infiniti uses high-resolution sensors that capture that information in sharp, clear RGB color images.
+We offer a range of sensors from 2 megapixel 1080p HD resolution to 8 megapixel 4K UHD resolution.
+If needed, we can even provide cameras with a higher resolution than 4K, but we have found that often 2MP sensors offer the best performance ratio, balancing light sensitivity, amount of detail, and far-reaching zoom.

 Full Color Images